cecat/CeC-HA-Addons/addons/yamcam3/README.md

   top_k: 10                  # Number of top scoring classes to analyze (default 10)
   log_level: DEBUG           # Default INFO.
 In order of decreasing verbosity:
                              # DEBUG->INFO->WARNING->ERROR->CRITICAL
-  logfile: true              # dump all log messages to /config/sound_log.txt for offline
-                             #   analysis of trends (it gets big very fast, use carefully).
-                             #   Default is false
+  sound_log: False           # Create a CSV with all sound group and class scores for
+                             #   longitudinal analysis
   ffmpeg_debug: false        # Log ffmpeg stderr (a firehose - includes errors and info)
                              #   Must also have log_level set to DEBUG
   exclude_groups:            # Groups we don't want to report (or log), e.g.,